Summer in the Rocky Mountains

 Backpacking: Summer is the best time to go backpacking in the park; since all of the trails are open, it gives you great opportunities to go on multi-day trips in the backcountry.
 Make sure you plan in advance so you can get the itinerary you desire.
 Read about how to get backpacking permits, or go on a guided backpacking trip.

-Fishing: With over 50 rivers, streams and lakes, fishing is a very popular thing to do in summer.
+Fishing: With over 50 rivers, streams, and lakes, fishing is a very popular thing to do in summer.
 Fish typically bite when it is warm out, so mid-day in the summer is ideal.
 Any fisher over the age of 16 is required to obtain a Colorado Fishing License.
-Some of the best places to fish in summer in the park include: Glacier Creek, Mills Lake, Dream Lake and Sky Pond.
+Some of the best places to fish in summer in the park include Glacier Creek, Mills Lake, Dream Lake, and Sky Pond.

 Ranger Programs: Summer is a great time of the year to attend a ranger-led program.
-With daily interpretive hikes that take place at various locations in the park, and evening programs, all ages will find these activities enjoyable.
+With daily interpretive hikes that take place at various locations in the park and evening programs, all ages will find these activities enjoyable.

 Horseback Riding: If you want a true, western experience, horseback riding is a great thing to do in the summer.
 The guided ride takes you through meadows, next to rivers, and to fantastic views.
 Two stables—Moraine Park Stables and Glacier Creek Stables, are inside the park, and many others operate outside the park boundaries.

-Bicycling: A wonderful way to experience Rocky Mountain is on bicycle.
+Bicycling: A wonderful way to experience Rocky Mountain is on a bicycle.
 Bicycles are permitted on all roads, including Trail Ridge Road and Old Fall River Road.
-Trail Ridge Road is 48 miles in length, and has an elevation gain of 4,170, so it is not for everyone, and it is recommended to plan ahead with a car on the other side.
+Trail Ridge Road is 48 miles in length and has an elevation gain of 4,170, so it is not for everyone, and it is recommended to plan ahead with a car on the other side.
 If Trail Ridge Road is too much for you, bicyclists are allowed to ride on any paved road in the park where a car can drive—although there are few shoulders and no bike lanes, so ride at your own risk.

 hiking in summer